-Is Your Organization Interested In Implementing a GED or other Educational Programs...
+Is Your Organization Interested In Implementing HRIS or other Vocational/ Educational Technology Platforms/Programs...
 Contact us..
 Let Us Help You Take the Next Step!

-Is your organization looking to establish an educational program to assist learners in obtaining their GED or other credentials to enter post-secondary and workforce training?
+Is your organization looking to implement Human Resource Information Systems or vocational/educational programs to assist in training and development of staff; obtain credentials toward workforce training or post-secondary education?
 Then let Theresa Styles, PhD spearhead your program.
-Dr. Styles provides educational consulting to organizations.
+Dr. Styles provides educational /training consulting to organizations.
 Her support network includes implementation, training and development, collaborative networking with IT, and strategic staffing recruitment.
 Let Dr. Styles help your organization take the next step!

 Her proven record of success includes: